 One major expense of traveling in Africa is the cost of visas.
 Almost every country charges $50-$100 for a simple single entry visa that is valid for 30-90 days.
 Costs add up quickly.
 During my trip through 11 countries, I spent over $600 in visas alone.

 In East and Southern Africa, most visas are available on arrival.
 Fees are paid in US dollars only.
 I recommend you carry clean, new bills issued after 2004 in denominations of $20, $50, and $100.
 Small bills and older bills are generally not accepted at borders.

 In West and Central Africa, you’ll usually have to obtain visas in embassies as you travel.
 These are usually paid in US dollars or Euros.
 In some cases, you can pay in West African CFA Francs.

 For visas that you obtain in your home country, you’ll usually have to pay by check or card.
 For e-visas that you obtain online, you’ll usually pay by credit or debit card.

 African Visa Requirements by Country

 In this section, I’ll outline the availability, costs, and requirements for specific African visas.
 This guide focuses on East and Southern African visas ordered in alphabetical order.

 For info on West African visas, check out this excellent guide from Safarijunkie.com.

-No visa necessary for most nationalities.
+No visa is necessary for most nationalities.
 You are permitted to stay for up to 90 days in a 12 month period.

 The visa available on arrival at the international airport in Addis Ababa.
 I paid $50 for a single-entry 30-day visa.
 A 90-day single entry visa is also available for around $70.
 Multi entry visas may be available at a higher cost if the immigration official will sell them to you.